• Home

 • Request debriefs, safe redeployment and trauma-informed support.

-• For more information, refer to the article entitled 'Every doctor has a right to a safe workplace' under topic 10.
+• For more information, refer to “Every doctor has a right to a safe workplace” under Topic 10.

-The WHS law reforms share a clear theme: prevention by design, with accountability at the top.
-They move medicine away from 'speak up and hope for the best' toward lawful, measurable risk control.
+WHS law reforms share a clear theme: prevention by design, with accountability at the top.
+They move medicine away from “speak up and hope for the best” toward lawful, measurable risk control.
 Doctors are no longer expected to absorb the harm of poor systems; employers must make work safe.
-Senior clinicians, as everyday leaders, have unusual leverage - they set rosters, model behaviour, shape training lists and determine whether concerns are heard or ignored.
+Senior clinicians, as everyday leaders, have unusual leverage: they set rosters, model behaviour, shape training lists and determine whether concerns are heard or ignored.
 Early-career doctors, meanwhile, have stronger protections than ever before.

 The law will not change culture by itself.
 But it gives doctors and patients reliable levers: protected reporting, enforceable duties, and penalties that bite when leadership fails.
 Use them.
 Document hazards.
 Make specific requests for controls.
 Escalate when needed.
 And insist on data - if it isn’t measured, it isn’t being managed.

-SafeDr has been created by doctors for doctors to promote prevention and protection - and reduce employer fines, penalties and litigation and workers’ compensation claims.
+SafeDr has been created by doctors for doctors to promote prevention and protection - and to reduce employer fines, penalties, litigation and workers’ compensation claims.
 Safer doctors deliver safer care.
-This is not a slogan, but a legal standard employers must comply with.
+This is not a slogan.
+It is a legal standard employers must meet.

-For more information on seeking help, refer to topic 9.
+For more information on seeking help, refer to Topic 9, and for popular articles on these topics, refer to Topic 10.

 Powered by